 - Choosing WooCommerce as your Target cart type and providing your store URL.
 If you haven’t had a target store installed or just want a quick preview of how your data should look like in WooCommerce, click “Try migration use LitExtension test store”.
 This feature will allow migrating your data from Source Store to a Demo WooCommerce store hosted by LitExtension.
 You can preview to check whether everything works fine.
 After that, click back to the setup step, change your Target Cart details to your own store and proceed to a Full Migration.

 - Download LitExtension connector which is a small file helping LitExtension to connect your Target Cart and enable the data transfer.
-Connector contains a unique 32-digit Security Token and cannot be accessed from anywhere else except for your LitExtension account only.
+The connector contains a unique 32-digit Security Token and cannot be accessed from anywhere else except for your LitExtension account only.
 You can read more about our connector here.

 After finishing setting up your stores’ information, click “Next, Configure your Migration”.